bernardjhuang/gamerunnersnews/_posts/2014-12-2-hammer-diplomacy-maknoons-top-lane-poppy.md

 <b><i>Hell no!</i></b>

 But what it is is a master class in one thing: <b>staying relevant</b>.
-If there is one lesson I can impart in this article, it is how MakNooN kept himself in this game on a champion traditionally considered to be useless if shut down early (and he certainly was so).
-Understanding what you can do on Poppy (and any champion really) when you start the game is a critical part of improving at League of Legends.
+If there is one lesson I can impart in this article, it is how <b>MakNooN</b> kept himself in this game on a champion traditionally considered to be useless if shut down early (and he certainly was so).
+Understanding what you can do on Poppy (and any champion really) when you start the game is a critical part of improving at <a href="http://na.leagueoflegends.com/">League of Legends</a>.

 On the other side of the equation, I also want to discuss how <b>Fusion</b> reacts to <b>MakNooN’s</b> early struggles, and what they do as a team to keep him in it – because knowing how to play with someone who is behind is just as important as known how to play from behind yourself.